mtcextendee/mautic-owner-rotator-bundle/README.md

 # Mautic Owner Rotator for Mautic

-This plugin allow assign owner in random rotation after assign to certain owner.
+This plugin allows assign owner in random rotation after assign to certain owner.

 ## Installation

+### One click with marketplace

 ### Manual